How to Perform a Repeatability Test for Estimating Uncertainty in Measurement

 4. Enter the unit of measure,

-add unit of measurement to uncertainty budget
+Look at the image below to see how to add unit of measurement to your uncertainty budget.

 5. Enter the Uncertainty Type (typically “A”),